30317 - POLITICAL SCIENCE AND COMPARATIVE POLITICS

 Go to class group/s: 23

-This course provides an introduction to the scientific study of political phenomena.
-Political science, broadly speaking, seeks to understand political outcomes by proposing theoretical accounts that can be tested with data, often by comparing political processes and institutions across countries.
-In this course, students are introduced to a number of important themes in comparative politics (such as state-building, democratization, institutions, and representation) as well as select topics in international relations (which concerns interactions between nation-states in a global economic and political system).
+This course provides an introduction to the political science subfield of comparative politics.
+Students of comparative politics, broadly speaking, seek to understand political outcomes by comparing political processes and institutions across countries.
+In this course, students are introduced to a number of important themes in comparative politics (such as state-building, civil war, democratization, and representation) as well as select topics in international relations (which concerns interactions between nation-states in a global economic and political system).
 The course provides the building blocks for topics that are explored in more depth in later stages of the degree program.

 - The origins of nation-states.

 - The major differences between authoritarian and democratic regimes.

 - The causes of, and problems associated with, transitions to democracy.

 - The major forms of constitutional design in modern democracies.

 - The impact of social cleavages and ideological conflict on voting and party competition.

 - The relationship between electoral systems and election outcomes.